fatalfeel/tb_faster_rcnn/README.md

 - An implementation of [Faster R-CNN](https://arxiv.org/pdf/1506.01497.pdf) in PyTorch.
 - Only python source.
 These is no need to compile nms and roialign cpp
 - Comment in many functions
-- You can debug any line in cpu mode
+- Using Pycharm on cpu mode you can set breakpoint in any line
+- If you want to debug on cuda mode set kwargs = {}
+- Using voc2007.py to ready your dataset

 # Demo: Real vs AI-Detect
 <img src="images/real.jpg" width="400px"/> <img src="images/aidetect.jpg" width="400px"/>